kapetan/repaint/README.md

 # Issues

-At the moment only normal flow is implemented, and without support for lists and tables.
+At the moment only normal flow is implemented, and without support for CSS shorthand properties (e.g. `padding: 10px;`), lists and tables.

 Follows a non-exhaustive list of missing functionallity.